ipfs/kubo/docs/config.md

 * If set to "dht" (or "dhtclient"/"dhtserver"), your node will ONLY use the IPFS DHT (no HTTP routers).

-* If set to "custom", all default routers are disabled, and only onles defined in `Routing.Routers` will be used.
+* If set to "custom", all default routers are disabled, and only ones defined in `Routing.Routers` will be used.

 When the DHT is enabled, it can operate in two modes: client and server.